George H. Nash: Career

 Nash graduated from Amherst College in 1967 and received his Ph.D. in History from Harvard University in 1973.
 He is an independent scholar who lectures and consults widely.
 From 1975 to 1995, he lived in Iowa to work at the Herbert Hoover Presidential Library, where he wrote three volumes of a definitive, scholarly biography, ending in 1918, commissioned by the Herbert Hoover Presidential Library Association.
-He did research in hundreds of manuscript collections and archival sources in the United States, Canada, Europe, and Australia.
+He researched in hundreds of manuscript collections and archival sources in the United States, Canada, Europe, and Australia.
 Nash published numerous essays on Hoover.
 Most recently, he edited and wrote a long introduction to Freedom Betrayed: Herbert Hoover's Secret History of the Second World War and Its Aftermath (2011).

-Nash's essays have appeared in the American Spectator, Claremont Review of Books, Intercollegiate Review, Modern, National Review, New York Times Book Review, Policy Review, University Bookman, Wall Street Journal, and other periodicals.
+Nash's essays have appeared in the American Spectator, Claremont Review of Books, Intercollegiate Review, Modern, National Review, The New York Times Book Review, Policy Review, University Bookman, The Wall Street Journal, and other periodicals.
 He has lectured at the Library of Congress; the National Archives; the Herbert Hoover, John F. Kennedy, and Lyndon Johnson presidential libraries; the Gerald R. Ford Presidential Museum; the Hoover Institution; the Heritage Foundation; the McConnell Center; and various universities and conferences in the United States and Europe.